Plainsmen end losing streak

-Aidan Robinson and Cooper Jarnagin combined for a two-hitter as Enid ended a five-game losing streak by beating district rival Tulsa Washington, 4-2, on Monday at David Allen Memorial Ballpaark.
+ENID, Okla. — Aidan Robinson and Cooper Jarnagin combined for a two-hitter as Enid ended a five-game losing streak by beating district rival Tulsa Washington, 4-2, on Monday, March 27, 2023, at David Allen Memorial Ballpaark.

 Robinson departed after giving up two runs in the fourth.
 Jarnagin retired all nine batters he faced with six strikeouts.